TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 code (``.py`` files), Python byte code (``.pyc`` files) and shared libraries (e.g. ``.so`` files).
-When supported by the :mod:`zipimport` module in the standard library, the default path entry finders also handle loading all of these file types (other than shared libraries) from zipfiles.
+When supported by the :mod:`zipimport` module in the standard library, the default path entry finders also handle loading all of these file types (other than shared libraries) kutoka zipfiles.

 Path entries need not be limited to file system locations.
 They can refer to URLs, database queries, or any other location that can be specified as a